Your State of Colorado Medical Plan Options

 - Employee Premium

-Your employee premium is the cost of your plans and is deducted from your paycheck.
+The cost you pay for your medical plan that's deducted from your paycheck.
 Plans with lower premiums tend to have a higher deductible, coinsurance, and out-of-pocket maximum.

 - Out-of-Pocket Maximum